'No aspect ruled out': CBI on Sushant Singh Rajput case

 The development comes after Sushant's family and lawyer recently questioned the central agency's investigation into the actor's death, saying that the probe was drifting away in a different direction.

-"Today, we are helpless as we don''t know which direction the case is going in.
+"Today, we are helpless as we don't know which direction the case is going in.
 Normally a press briefing is done by CBI.
 But in this case, till today, CBI has not done a press briefing on what they have found out.
 This is a very serious issue," Singh alleged at a press conference.

 CBI shifts focus from Sushant Singh Rajput case to Moin Akhtar Quershi case

-He also claimed that a doctor, who is part of AIIMS team, had told him "long back" that Rajput''s photos -- sent by the lawyer himself -- indicated that it was allegedly death by strangulation, not suicide.
+He also claimed that a doctor, who is part of AIIMS team, had told him "long back" that Rajput's photos -- sent by the lawyer himself -- indicated that it was allegedly death by strangulation, not suicide.

 As far as the narcotics angle is concerned, the senior advocate further claimed that such a case can be made only if certain quantity of drugs is seized from someone.